 Your child's medical history may also provide clues as to the cause of the stroke, such as having sickle cell disease or congenital heart disease.

 If the stroke is due to a clot (ischaemic stroke), your child may be given blood-thinning medication such as aspirin to prevent another stroke.
 A small proportion of children may be eligible for treatments to remove a clot.
-Thrombolysis is a clot-busting treatment which uses a drug to break up the clot.
-Thrombectomy is a treatment which physically removes a clot using a retrieval device.
+Thrombolysis is a clot-busting treatment that uses a drug to break up the clot.
+Thrombectomy is a treatment that physically removes a clot using a retrieval device.

 Both treatments need to happen within hours of the stroke, and the child needs to meet strict criteria about their stroke and other health conditions.
 In some cases, doctors will undertake neurosurgery to help ease pressure building up in the brain.

 Treatment for sickle cell disease (SCD)

 Children with sickle cell disease are not usually given blood-thinning medication.
 They will be given an urgent blood transfusion, and they should be seen by a paediatric haematologist.
 After the stroke, your child should be monitored to check for any signs of cognitive problems and changes to the blood flow in the brain.

 To treat the sickle cell anaemia and reduce the chance of another stroke, your child may need regular blood transfusions.
 Stem cell transplants can sometimes be used to treat sickle cell disease, but this does not happen very often due to the risks involved in the transplant.